 No claim bonus: Another add-on feature the insurance holder can have for every claimless year.
 The form of no claim bonus varies with the plans, either they are discount in premium or increment in the assured sum.

-Medical check-ups: A few insurance companies also offer medical check-ups benefit along with health insurance.
+Medical check-ups: A few insurance companies also offer medical check-ups benefit along with

 Tax benefit: Under the 80 D Income Tax Act by the Indian Government, the person paying a premium amount of health insurance is liable for a tax exception.